reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // default methods
 }
 ```
-**This is the two-arity specialization of `Consumer`.
-Unlike most other functional interfaces, `BiConsumer` is expected to operate via side-effects.** This is a functional interface whose functional method is `accept(Object, Object)`.
+This is the special version of `Consumer` that takes two arguments.
+Unlike other functional interfaces, `BiConsumer` results in side effects.
+It is a functional interface with a functional method called `accept(Object, Object)`.

-Let's learn how to use `BiConsumer`:
+We're going to figure out how to utilize `BiConsumer` in following example:
 ```java
 @Test
 void biConsumer() {